SD-2023-CS10/Project-Version-0/UI/README.md

 ## Design Overview
 Upon access of the application, the login page is the first interface the user will encounter.
 Here there are four options: inputting valid username and password credentials and logging in, going to the "Change Password" section, going to the "Forgot Password" section, and going to the admin login page.

-With a successful login with valid credentials, the client user will be brought to the home page, where they can access the Medcurity Inventory Tool and view, scan, and edit their respective company's network information.
+With a successful login with valid credentials, the client user will be brought to the home page of the main application, where they can access the Medcurity Inventory Tool and view, scan, and edit their respective company's network information.

 The "Change Password" page allows user to change their password using their "Old Password" provided by Medcurity and changing it to a "New Password".
 It is important to note that upon password change, Medcurity has no access to the client users' passwords, since they are stored in the database as a salted and hashed value.